THE ASSOCIATION OF FUNDRAISING PROFESSIONALS

 A. Executive Committee.
 The Chapter Executive Committee shall be composed of the officers.
 The Chapter Executive Committee shall have the powers of the Board necessary to conduct the business of the Chapter between meetings of the Chapter Board of Directors, but may not fill vacancies in Directors, adopt, amend or repeal bylaws, or set membership fees.
 The Chapter Executive Committee shall convene upon the call of the President.
 A majority of the Executive Committee shall constitute a quorum.

 B. Committee on Directorship.
-The Committee on Directorship shall consist of at least three members, including the Immediate Past President, who shall serve as Chair of the Committee.
+The Committee on Directorship shall consist of at least three members, including the Immediate Past President.

 ARTICLE IX – PARLIAMENTARY PROCEDURE